ukwa/ukwa-manage/lib/trackdb/README.md

 For CDX indexing, we have chosed to add a multivalued status field to record what we're doing, and called it `cdx_index_ss`.
 The WARCs on the storage service start off having no value of this field, and this fact is used to identify those that require indexing.
 After indexing, we set `cdx_index_ss:[COLLECTION_unverified]` to indicate that we've indexed the WARC into a CDX collection called `COLLECTION`, but not checked the index worked (yet).
 After checking it worked, we will classify the warcs as `cdx_index_ss:[COLLECTION]`.

-So, to get a list of WARCs that have not yet been indexed:
+So, to get a list of records for WARCs that have not yet been indexed:

-    trackdb list warcs --no-field cdx_index_ss > warcs-to-index.txt
+    trackdb warcs --field cdx_index_ss _NONE_ list > warcs-to-index.jsonl

-These lists return the 100 most recent matching files by default, and can be filtered and limited in various ways (see `trackdb -h` for details):
+This lists return the 100 most recent matching files by default, and can be filtered and limited in various ways (see `trackdb -h` for details):

-    trackdb list warcs --limit 50 --stream frequent --year 2020 --no-field cdx_index_ss > warcs-to-index.txt
+    trackdb warcs --stream frequent --year 2020 --field cdx_index_ss _NONE_ list --limit 1000 > warcs-to-index.jsonl

-...this limits the list to the 50 most recent files from the `frequent` crawl stream, from the given date range, which have yet to be CDX indexed.
+...this limits the list to the 1000 most recent files from the `frequent` crawl stream, from the given date range, which have yet to be CDX indexed.
+The command returns detailed information in JSONL format by default, but here we just output the file paths and the corresponding IDs:

+    trackdb warcs --stream frequent --year 2020 --field cdx_index_ss _NONE_ list --limit 1000 --ids-only > warcs-to-index-ids.txt

-These commands can be used to generate a list of WARCs to pass to the CDX indexer Hadoop job:
+These list of WARC IDs can then be passed to the CDX indexer Hadoop job:

-    windex cdx-hadoop-job --cdx-server http://cdx.api.wa.bl.uk/ --collection data-heritrix warcs-to-index.txt
+    windex cdx-hadoop-job --cdx-server http://cdx.api.wa.bl.uk/ --collection data-heritrix warcs-to-index-ids.txt

 After that completes successfully, we can update the status of each individual WARC to be `cdx_index_ss:data-heritrix_unverified`, e.g.

-    trackdb update warcs --add cdx_index_ss data-heritrix_unverified /1_data/test.warc.gz
+    trackdb update warcs --add cdx_index_ss data-heritrix_unverified hdfs://hdfs:54310/1_data/test.warc.gz

 Or use `-` to indicate a list of HDFS identifiers to be processed in the same way:

-    cat warcs-to-index.txt | trackdb warcs update --add cdx_index_ss data-heritrix_unverified -
+    cat warcs-to-index-ids.txt | trackdb warcs update --add cdx_index_ss data-heritrix_unverified -

 We can now list items awaiting verification:

-    trackdb list warcs --field cdx_index_ss:data-heritrix_unverified > warcs-to-verify.txt
+    trackdb list warcs --field cdx_index_ss data-heritrix_unverified > warcs-to-verify.txt

 And verify them: